Table of Contents

 - Records from the 1999 collecting season added to the database.

-- New county records from the database are published (Daniel et al. 1999).
+- New county records from the database are published (Daniel et al. 1999) in the 1999 newsletter.

 - July 2000